ifindev/nextjs-middleware-auth/README.md

 ### Setting up the Backend Service

-If you don't have any backend service available, you can use backend app I have built in my [Secure Auth](https://github.com/ifindev/secure-authentication/tree/feat/return-refresh-token).
+If you don't have any backend service available, you can use backend app I have built in my [Secure Auth](https://github.com/ifindev/secure-authentication/tree/feat/return-refresh-token) project.
 Here's how you can set it up:

 1. Clone the repository: